earthlab/rslurm/README.md

 # rslurm

-## Submit R Calculations to a 'SLURM' Cluster
+## Submit R Calculations to a Slurm Cluster

 ### Status